agence-gaya/typo3-taxonomy/README.md

 - You can add several field for the same vocabulary on the same table: just name the fields differently.

-## Accessing Terms in your template
+## Usage in frontend

 ### FLUIDTEMPLATE

-Use the Taxonomy processor (see the processor class for more details about all the options)
+Use the Taxonomy processor

 ```typoscript
 page.10 = FLUIDTEMPLATE